ggandor/y-combinator-tutorial/README.md

 A biological allegory
 ---
 The Y and Z combinators work a bit like loading the "genetic blueprint" of a function into the function itself.
-The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), and all its subsequent children are curious organisms that contain the full genetic information of both of the original parents, and from then on can reproduce themselves without needing another individual.
+The following analogy might sound weird at first, but I find it extremely illuminating: `Z` (the incubating function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value) is a curious organism that will contain an already fertilized ovum (i.e. a zygote) inside, the exact genetic copy of the one from which it was born.
+The child and all its subsequent children from then on can thus reproduce without needing another individual.
 A bit of a mindfuck, yeah.